ctsrc/Base256/README.md

 or [base 64](https://en.wikipedia.org/wiki/Base64), but with this particular set of symbols, that is not the case!
-As a natural consequence of this, you have to type more, not less, when you manually input data using this base 256 instead of base 16 or some other compact representation.
+As a natural consequence of this, you have to type more, not less, when you manually input data using this base 256 encoding instead of base 16 or some other compact representation.

 So, why this base 256 encoding?